A Full Accounting of the Visible Mass in SDSS MaNGA Disk Galaxies: SDSS MaNGA DR17 and Galaxy Selection

-\subsubsection{\HI observations}
+\subsubsection{\HI Observations}

-\HI mass estimates are obtained from the \HI--Manga Data Release 3 \citep{Stark21}. \HI--MaNGA is a follow-up survey of MaNGA galaxies conducted on the Robert C. Byrd Green Bank Telescope (GBT) in Green Bank, West Virginia.
-The third data release of \HI--MaNGA also includes a cross-match between the Arecibo Legacy Fast ALFA (ALFALFA) survey performed at the Arecibo Observatory in Arecibo, Puerto Rico, and MaNGA DR17 targets.
+\HI mass estimates are obtained from the \HI--MaNGA DR3 \citep{Stark21}. \HI--MaNGA is a follow-up survey of MaNGA galaxies conducted on the Robert C. Byrd Green Bank Telescope (GBT) in Green Bank, West Virginia.
+MaNGA galaxies with redshifts z $< 0.05$ are observed in the GBT $L$ band (1.15--1.73 GHz).
+The third data release of \HI--MaNGA has HI observations of 3358 MaNGA galaxies from GBT and also includes a crossmatch between the Arecibo Legacy Fast ALFA (ALFALFA) survey \citep{Haynes18} performed at the Arecibo Observatory in Arecibo, Puerto Rico, and MaNGA DR17 targets.
+ALFALFA was a blind 21 cm survey with observations of 31,500 \HI sources within z $< 0.06$ using the Arecibo $L$-band Feed Array (1.355--1.435 GHz). \HI--MaNGA DR3 includes 3,274 of these sources, which are crossmatched with MaNGA and have a redshift z $< 0.05$.

-\subsubsection{CO observations}
+\subsubsection{CO Observations}

-\Htwo masses are inferred from measurements of the CO(1-0) line emission from two surveys: the MaNGA ARO Survey of Targets (MASCOT) first data release \citep{Wylezalek22} and the xCOLD GASS survey \citep{Saintonge17}.
-The MASCOT survey performs observations of MaNGA galaxies at the Arizona Radio Observatory.
-The xCOLD GASS survey conducted CO(1-0) observations of SDSS galaxies on the IRAM 30-meter telescope in Spain.
+\Htwo masses are inferred from measurements of the CO(1-0) line emission from two surveys: the MaNGA Arizona Radio Observatory (ARO) Survey of Targets (MASCOT) first data release \citep{Wylezalek22} and the xCOLD GASS survey \citep{Saintonge17}.
+The MASCOT survey performs observations of MaNGA galaxies at the ARO using the 12~m ARO antenna with a 3 mm receiver with frequency range 84--116 GHz.
+MASCOT has observations of the CO(1-0) emission line for 187 galaxies selected from MaNGA DR15 with stellar masses greater than $10^{9.5}M_\odot$.
+The xCOLD GASS survey conducted CO(1-0) observations of SDSS galaxies on the IRAM 30-meter telescope in Spain. xCOLD GASS targets were selected from SDSS DR7 with redshifts $0.01 < \text{z} < 0.05$ and stellar masses greater than $10^9 M_\odot$. xCOLD GASS has observations of 532 SDSS~DR7 galaxies.
+We crossmatch 41 galaxies from xCOLD GASS with MaNGA DR17, 2 of which also have observations in MASCOT.
+Excluding CO nondetections, we have a total of 204 galaxies with CO observations in MaNGA DR17 from MASCOT and xCOLD GASS combined.

-\subsection{Color-magnitude classification}
+\subsection{Color-Magnitude Classification}

 As shown in \cite{Douglass22}, a galaxy's ratio of total to stellar mass depends on the galaxy's evolutionary stage.
-We therefore separate the galaxies into three populations --- blue cloud, green valley, and red sequence --- in the color-magnitude diagram (CMD) to better understand these relationships.
+We therefore separate the galaxies into three populations---blue cloud, green valley, and red sequence---in the color-magnitude diagram (CMD) to better understand these relationships.
 Galaxies in the blue cloud are typically fainter and more blue, while galaxies in the red sequence are brighter and more red.
 It is believed that galaxies transitioning between the blue cloud and red sequence occupy the green valley \citep{Martin07}.